laurn156/laurn156.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Lauren, an undergraduate engineering student at Kennesaw State University studying robotics and machine learning, graduating in May 2027.
+I'm an undergraduate engineering student at Kennesaw State University studying robotics and machine learning, graduating in May 2027.

 My interests include humanoid robotics, robot learning, and autonomous systems.